 - fulfilling and responding to requests from you, or made on your behalf

-- managing the security and safety of the V&A's facilities, community and collections
+- managing the security and safety of the V&A's facilities, people, collections and visitors

 - communications with you including newsletters, marketing and promotional messages or surveys providing information relating to offers, events, opportunities and new services, or new activities of the V&A

 - running competitions and dealing with competition entries and results

 - operating, managing and promoting our membership schemes (please note that if you send us a web enquiry about the Patrons programmes, we will periodically send you information about the programmes and events you may be interested in for up to 12 months – you can opt out of further messages at any time – after which we won't be in touch again unless you contact us)

 - operating, managing and promoting V&A Academy Online